+Ten

 Mr. Speaker: And No. 18 also.
 Hon.
 Members will pass on the chits and I shall announce them together.
 As I said, there are forty-five minutes.

+said, there are forty-five minutes.

 Possibly the hon.
 Minister may take fifteen minutes.

-The Minister of Legal Affairs and Civil Aviation (Shri Pataskar): Ten minutes.
+The Minister of Legal Affairs and minutes.

-Mr. Speaker: Then we have thirtyfive minutes.
+Mr. Speaker: Theń we have thirty-five minutes.
 About five hon.
+Mem- Civil Aviation (Shri Pataskar):

-Members have stood.
+bers have stood.

 Shri Kamath: The hon.
 Minister is new to the job; he may require more time.

-Shri K. K. Basu: H_C is quite capable.
+Shri K. K. Basu: HC is quite capable.

 Shri Pataskar: Or you may give me fifteen minutes, Sir.
 I wanted to be more liberal with them.

-Shri Tulsidas (Mehsana West): This is a question of Civil Aviation, this Demand No. 116.
+Shri Tulsidas (Mehsana West): This Shri Tulsidas (Mehsana West): This is a question of Civil Aviation, this Demand No. 116.
 We have got a summary of the budget estimates of revenue and expenditure for the Indian Airlines Corporation for 1956-57.
 We have also got the summary of the budget estimates of the Air India International Corporation for 1956-57.
 We find from these budget estimates that the expenditure, particularly of the Indian Airlines Corporation, is mounting up very rapidly.
+[MR. DEPUTY-SPEAKER in the Chair].